What is the best patio umbrella?

 Aluminum is an inexpensive alloy, lightweight and durable, which makes it a great choice for outdoor shades.
 Most aluminum frames are powder-coated or anodized to resist corrosion and other signs of wear.
 Aluminum is inherently malleable and strong, so it can be shaped into extremely dynamic and interesting shapes that wood cannot attain.
 It also comes in a wide variety of finishes, which helps it coordinate with other furniture pieces.
 Aluminum will not break in high winds, although it can warp after prolonged exposure over a long period of time.

-What canopy fabric should I use for my outdoor umbrella?
+What canopy fabric should I use for my backyard shade?

 Choosing your canopy material is one of the most important decisions you have when buying a patio umbrella.
-Not only is the color or pattern the most visible aspect of the umbrella, but ultimately it is what protects you from the heat and glare of the sun.
+Not only is the color or pattern the most visible aspect of the umbrella, but ultimately it is what protects you and your kids from the heat and glare of the sun.
 Canopies are made from many different materials with their own physical characteristics, benefits, drawbacks and cost considerations.
+Unless you’re going for a tiki themed backyard with a thatch canopy, you’re going to need to select a durable fabric.
 Some fabrics are coated with PVC or styrene-acrylic to increase weather resistance, but the process has the drawback of decreasing the textile’s tensile tearing strength [Eltahan 2017].
 Here are a few of the more common canopy material options and brands.